GenR8ive/VizuLLM/README.md

 4. **Use with LLM**:
    - Go to your preferred LLM (ChatGPT, Claude, etc.)
    - Describe what you want to visualize
-   - Paste the schema you copied from VisuLLM
+   - Paste the schema you copied from VizuLLM
    - Ask the LLM to generate data in that format
-5. **Visualize**: Copy the LLM's JSON output and paste it into VisuLLM
+5. **Visualize**: Copy the LLM's JSON output and paste it into VizuLLM
 6. **Export**: Your visualization is ready to print or download as PDF!

 ### Example Workflow